betterkenly/mvp/_PRESS-RELEASE.md

 ## Problem ##
   > Describe the problem your product solves.

+  for those people how travel a lot. if you love snowboarding, you can have a quick check of the climate before going up the hill. if you have skin problem, it tells you the humidity.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  one click, 5 digit zip code number, tell you all the basic weather data.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Simple, Easy, Quick.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  visit the app , enter zip code and CLICK!
+EZ!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  ZipCode & a click!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.